Yes, you can keep your car if you file for bankruptcy, but it may depend on the exemptions in your state and the type of bankruptcy filed.

 It may be possible to use your state’s “wildcard” exemption to cover the value of your car above the motor vehicle exemption amount.
 Alternatively, there may be a way to pay your bankruptcy trustee the difference to keep your vehicle.

-What If I Still Owe On My Car?
+What If You Still Owe on Your Car?

 If you do not, the loan will likely be listed for discharge, prompting them to repossess the vehicle.